 • Drug and Alcohol Prevention Program

-The Drug-Free Schools and Community Act (PDF) (DFSCA) of 1989 (Public Law 101-226, 20 U.S.C. § 1011) is a federal law that requires institutions of higher education receiving Federal funding to adopt and implement a drug and alcohol abuse education and prevention program (DAAPP).
+The Drug-Free Schools and Community Act (DFSCA) of 1989 (Public Law 101-226, 20 U.S.C. § 1011) is a federal law that requires institutions of higher education receiving Federal funding to adopt and implement a drug and alcohol abuse education and prevention program (DAAPP).
 The purpose of DFSCA is to ensure that current students, employees, and other interested members of the public are provided information regarding the educational, disciplinary, health and legal consequences of illegal drug use and alcohol abuse.

 • Equal Employment Opportunity and Hiring Practices

 Madison College provides equal employment opportunity and ensures affirmative action in all personnel actions.
-Affirmative Action is implemented in all employment practices including but not limited to: recruitment, hiring, transfers, promotions, training, layoffs, terminations, retention, certification, and testing and committee appointments.
-The Civil Rights and Compliance Office, working with other college stakeholders, is responsible for affirmative action planning.
+Affirmative Action is implemented in all employment practices, including but not limited to:

-• Harassment / Discrimination
+• Harassment and Discrimination

 Protected Bases